Specifics | Timing | Supplies | Risks | Orientation | My gear | Philosophy

 Orientation

-Mapy.cz – free of charge with very good free offline maps, connected with an online planning tool.
-Though this is #1 choice for most of the Carpathian hikers, I am personally not fond of this app because of very poor customization and battery drainage issues I got with it.
-I use it as a second source of info if needed now and then double checking the app is turned off afterwards.
+Mapy.com – free of charge in online mode, 19€/year with offline maps.
+The app has excellent offline maps, and a good online planning tool.
+Although it is #1 choice for most hikers in the Carpathians, I am personally not fond of this app because of poor customization and battery drain issues I got with it.
+I use it only as a secondary source, double-checking that the app is fully closed afterward.

 PRINTED MAPS

-Czech Tourist Club edition – high quality 1:50000 maps
+Czech Tourist Club edition – high quality 1:50000 maps.

-Maps of Poland – and actually all the Carpathians
+Maps of Poland – and actually all the Carpathians.

 Romanian edition of tourist maps